lessthan3/dobi/README.md

   #
   # load may be called prior to rendering if more data is needed.
   # by default, you will be provided with the data as specified in
-  # package.cson, but sometimes you need to query an external api for
+  # config.cson, but sometimes you need to query an external api for
   # extra data before rendering the page
   #
   # store any extra data in the @_ variable.
 This variable becomes the